AAMM is a medical education and advocacy organisation that exists to facilitate the effective relief of musculoskeletal pain and disability.

 Musculoskeletal Medicine has origins that date back to the ancient Egyptians, Greeks and Indians.
 The first description of treatment for spinal deformity by traction occurs in an ancient Indian text dating from between 3,500 and 1,800BC and Hippocrates also recorded treatment such as traction tables for back conditions.

 However the development of musculoskeletal medicine in Australia can be traced to the UK in the 1940's where Dr James Cyriax was a major author in the field of "Orthopaedic Medicine".
 His teachings had a profound influence on the medical profession in English-speaking countries including Australia.

-In 1960 The Australian Association of Physical and Rehabilitation Medicine was formed and later in 1971 a sub-group of members formed the Australian Association of Manipulative Medicine (AAMM).
+In 1960 the Australian Association of Physical and Rehabilitation Medicine was formed and later in 1971 a sub-group of members formed the Australian Association of Manipulative Medicine (AAMM).
 Dr Frank May, the first President, convened the first meeting with a Rheumatologist, Dr Brian Corrigan, as Vice President.
-Dr Gordon Byth was secretary and Dr John Livingston was the first Treasurer.
+Dr Gordon Blyth was secretary and John Livingston was the first Treasurer.
 There were 14 foundation members.
 The Association gathered doctors from different medical disciplines who were interested in manipulative treatment of musculoskeletal problems.

-The first sizable conference was held in 1974 with Dr Bourdillon speaking and was opened by the then Federal Health Minister.
-The theme of the conference was "Meeting the Challenge - Is There a Scientific Basis for Manipulation."
+The first sizeable conference was held in 1974 with Dr Bourdillon speaking and was opened by the then Federal Health Minister.
+The theme of the conference was "Meeting the Challenge - Is there a Scientific Basis for Manipulation."

 This association grew steadily over the next ten years providing hands-on training in manual medicine in the form of weekend workshops and annual conferences.
 By 1982 its membership had reached 200.
 A change of name to the Australian Association of Musculoskeletal Medicine was made that year to reflect the widening interests in various aspects of musculoskeletal function and dysfunction.